World Cup 2022 TV schedule: How to watch England and the matches live today

 The BBC showed two of England's three World Cup group matches, and also secured the rights to broadcast the opening ceremony, however their coverage on BBC One focused on unpacking the controversy around hosting the tournament in Qatar.

-In the latest share between free-to-air broadcasters, ITV screened the second match on Friday against USA, and will potentially show the last-16 and quarter-final.
+In the latest share between free-to-air broadcasters, ITV screened the second match on Friday against USA, and will broadcast England's last-16 clash with Senegal which kicks off at 7pm UK time on Sunday December 4.

 Terrestrial channels have negotiated a share over coverage for major tournaments between themselves for more than 50 years and ITV are said to have had first pick this year.

-The group stage England tie against Wales will be on the BBC but the corporation would then have to wait until the semi-final to screen another potential Three Lions match.
-ITV also had coverage of the USA’s 1-1 draw with Wales.
+The group stage England tie against Wales was on the BBC but the corporation will have to wait until the semi-final to screen another potential Three Lions match.

 World Cup 2022 TV schedule (all times GMT)